secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/index.html.md

    * **Webex** - [Recording link instructions](https://docs.google.com/document/d/1xk6BIzpDAzF1YxwRLZ-4ZaJScyz3OmG2UsyL6xYfF9U/edit?usp=sharing)
    * Add the recording link information to the Professional Services GitLab.com epic under the applicable training course checklist task.

-3: **Mavenlink Project** - Save a pdf copy of the attendance report to the applicable milestone, and update Mavenlink project per [these instructions](https://gitlab.com/gitlab-com/customer-success/professional-services-group/ps-process/-/issues/36).
+3: **Mavenlink Project** - Save a pdf copy of the attendance report to the applicable milestone, and update Mavenlink project to close out the project.

 4: **Course Slide Deck** - Send a Slack message to the trainer asking if a customized or standard version of the slide deck was used during the training class.
    * **Customized Slide Deck** - Download a pdf copy of the slide deck from the trainer and save to the Professional Services > PMO > Active Projects Google Drive folder.
    * **Standard Slide Deck** - Download a pdf copy of the slide deck from the applicable Course Content Packages Google Drive folder, and save a copy to the Professional Services > PMO > Active Projects Google Drive folder.

-5: **Customer Post-Training Correspondence** - Send the post-training email with the recording links, course attendance, slide deck, lab guide, survey, and certification assessment information per the [example template](https://docs.google.com/document/d/1rJ9q9gEzsumRxDhoWEe45u70efmKA0eWNg69WONuCYs/edit?usp=sharing).
+5: **Customer Post-Training Correspondence** - Send the post-training email with the recording links, course attendance, slide deck, lab guide, survey, and certification assessment information per the [example template](https://docs.google.com/document/d/19neCmmsW5V3EyLxqSAuuIhCevVKewePaLeCq2gYmJYY/edit?usp=sharing).

 6: **GitLab.com Epic** - Update the training checklist as you complete the activities.
 After all trainings per the order have been completed for _training-only orders_, go to the GitLab.com epic.
    * Close all issues associated with the epic.
    * Close the epic.

-7: **PMO Active Projects Google Drive Folder** - After all trainings per the order have been completed for _training-only orders_, go to the Professional Services > PMO > Active Projects Google Drive folder, and move the customer subfolder to the Professional Services > PMO > Completed Projects Google Drive folder.

 ___